Lesson 11: F-sharp and Cross-Fingerings

 The cross-fingerings are not flaws of the recorder.
 They are why the recorder sounds like the recorder.

 F-sharp is the first note that does not lie in a simple stack.
 You play it by lifting one finger and adding another below — the “forked” or “cross” fingering that gives every Baroque-fingered recorder its slightly unequal scale.
-The acoustical trick: the partly-open hole shortens the bore as if you had stopped halfway, raising the pitch by a half-step.

 F#5